Soaps Or Sanitizers: The Great Debate

 After educating customers on the differences between soap and sanitizer, distributors must focus on making the sale.
 Buyers are often most concerned about the price tag and go with the cheapest product, assuming soap is soap.
 But there are varying degrees of quality, even with a simple product like soap.

 “Most people look at the cost first, then quality,” Smetzer says.
 “You can buy a case of soap cheap but if you only get 1,000 hand washes per case, when a competitive product costs twice as much but you get four times the hand washes, then they have done their company a disservice by trying to find the cheapest product on the market instead of the best product.”

 Cost-per-use may explain the recent surge in popularity of foam soap.
 This newer delivery method uses less soap to wash hands.
 It is also more effective because it can easily get into all the cracks and crevices of the hand.

 “We have moved about 80 percent of our customers to foam soap,” Barnes says.
 “It is by far the best soap to use as it relates to saving money.
 We are about saving money for our customers.
 We’ve gone away from traditional soaps.”

 Although hand sanitizers are a relatively recent invention, manufacturers are already coming up with new delivery systems for the product.
 In addition to gel, the product is now available in foam and misting spray.
 These systems promise better coverage with less product.

 “It’s a more cost-effective method and it works better,” Sikes says.
 “We’re always trying to find ways to add value.”

 Whatever brand or type of soap and sanitizer a facility offers, the key is to find a system that works.
-Very often, that means using both soap and sanitizer to keep hands clean and germ-free.
+Very often, that means using soap and sanitizer in conjunction to keep hands clean and germ-free.

 “Whenever someone comes into my office to meet with me, I take my sanitizer out as soon as they leave,” Barnes says.
 “But if I’m near a bathroom, I’ll always go wash my hands instead.”